International Open Source Network

-The International Open Source Network has as its slogan "software freedom for all".
+The International Open Source Network (IOSN) has as its slogan "software freedom for all".
 It is a Centre of Excellence for free software (also known as FLOSS, FOSS, or open-source software) in the Asia-Pacific region.

 IOSN says it "shapes its activities around FOSS technologies and applications.
 It is "tasked specifically to facilitate and network FOSS advocates and human resources in the region."

 FLOSS's perceived potential

 IOSN's website says: "FOSS presents itself as an access solution for developing countries.
 It represents an opportunity for these countries to adopt affordable software and solutions towards bridging the digital divide.
 Only the use of FOSS permits sustainable development of software; it is technology that is free to learn about, maintain, adapt and reapply".

 It explains its emphasis on Free and Open Source Software for the following reasons: